almostearthling/copyjob/README.md

 This very simple configuration file defines two different jobs that **copyjob** will be able to perform:

-1. **Reports**: will copy Word:tm:, Excel:tm: and PDF files whose names begin with the word *Report* followed by an underscore and any other characters: the job will copy both old and new Word and Excel files (the *RE* states that the *x* at the end is optional),
+1. **Reports**: will copy Word&trade;, Excel&trade; and PDF files whose names begin with the word *Report* followed by an underscore and any other
+   characters: the job will copy both old and new Word and Excel files (the *RE* states that the *x* at the end is optional); this job walks through subdirectories, but any matching files found in the subdirectories will be copied in the destination folder without recreating the source directory structure,
-2. **CurrentSummary**: will copy all the PowerPoint:tm: presentations, created with either older or recent editions of PowerPoint, whose file name is *Current Summary* followed by a space and a version number with no dots in it.
+2. **CurrentSummary**: will copy all the PowerPoint&trade; presentations, created with either older or recent editions of PowerPoint, whose file name is *Current Summary* followed by a space and a version number with no dots in it; this job will ignore all subdirectories of the source folder.

 At the global level we instruct **copyjob** to treat file names as case insensitive, to make sure we don't miss files that could have be named